mikemartinez99/clover-Seq/README.md

 ```

-## Database Build Module (Optional)
+## Database Build Module
 tRNA-genome references encompass the full host genome with additional tRNA-specific gene information obtained from [gtRNAdb](https://gtrnadb.ucsc.edu) through [tRNA-scan](https://lowelab.ucsc.edu/tRNAscan-SE/) experiments.
 Encompassed in these databases are bed files of mature tRNA sequences as well as native pre-tRNA loci in the host genome.
 Stockholm alignment files and alignment-number files help with downstream conversion of tRNA alignments to [Sprinzl-positions](http://polacek.dcbp.unibe.ch/publications/Holmes%20et%20al_tDR%20nomenclature_Nat.Meth_2023.pdf).

-These references are pre-downloaded along with pre-built Bowtie2 indices and hosted on the [Genomics and Molecular Biology Shared Resources](https://geiselmed.dartmouth.edu/gsr/) on Discovery for ease of use and efficiency.
-However, if you wish to build from scratch, or customize the reference, a workflow for doing so is included.
+These references have been pre-downloaded, pre-built, and pre-indexed and are hosted by [Genomics and Molecular Biology Shared Resources](https://geiselmed.dartmouth.edu/gsr/) on Discovery for ease of use and efficiency.
+However, if you wish to build from scratch, or customize the reference, the first module of this pipeline can be used.

 <img src="img/database_rulegraph.png" alt="Description" width="200" height="300"/>